aymusbond/HackSRM/README.md

 "BOOK ATTIC"

 ABOUT -
-We have come up  with an idea of solving language barrier , we will be taking input as an image from any source which we want to translate into any language we want, whether its any local language or a global language.
+We came up with the idea of fighting the language barrier along with the problems of people with impaired vision.
+Our app will give anyone the power to immediately translate a text in any language to the language of your choice.
+For the blind our app can be combined with their specs to read them out the text in front of them.
+A world where reading won't be a barrier anymore.

 PROBLEM STATEMENT -
 As people all over the world face problem in communicating with each other when they travel across the globe and fail in grabbing information of high concern, we have built a code which will solve this problem in a couple of seconds.
 Along with this it's also a plus point for visually impaired people who will be able to read any book of their wish in an audio format and that too of any language!